 But this breeder wants me to fill out an application, they must really care about their puppies, right?

 In some cases, yes.
 But in many cases, it is a “cover up” or a “tactic” to make you THINK you are LUCKY to get one of their dogs.
 Have you ever filled out a credit application to buy a car?
 All of a sudden, you start worrying you might not get approved.
 When you are approved, you feel a sigh of relief, and somehow, that price, doesn’t seem so bad anymore.
 In some cases, I’ve even seen breeders REQUIRE you to feed a certain brand of food or vitamins that THEY sell.
 And if you don’t buy from them, they will not guarantee their health of the dog.
 As if the dog won’t be healthy if it doesn’t eat the food the breeder sells?
 AwesomeDoodle has a process to make sure our puppies are going to only the most loving and able homes, as well.
 We consider the puppy to be the lucky one to be going to a fine, forever home.

 Why do Doodle breeders have a bad reputation?

-Most AKC Breeders hate aussie doodles, or any kind of doodle.
+Most AKC Breeders hate any kind of doodle.
 They think we are ruining dogs by mixing breeds, and selling them for higher prices than they sell their pure bred dogs.
 The fact is, AKC breeders breed to “improve the breed”, which is great, if your dog is going to be in the Westminster dog show.
-However their opinion is that a good Aussie should have a strong piercing bark and should nip at your heels so it can move livestock.
+For example, their opinion is that a good Aussie should have a strong piercing bark and should nip at your heels so it can move livestock.
 Do you really want that for a family dog?

 Talk to a few breeders, to get a sense of who is willing to spend the time with you.
 Here are some of the questions you can ask while you are interviewing breeders: